Headwinds Subside At Cambium Learning

 |11.0

-|PER (non GAAP)
+|PER (non-GAAP)

 |102.1